hustf/BitmapMaps.jl/README.md

 - The SheetMatrixBuilder and SheetBuilder types are more flexible than storing specifications in folder names.
 - The pipeline can reuse `SheetMatrixBuilder` and modify it by steps, using keywords.
 - Ridge lines and dieder (inward corner) lines.
+- The UTM grid is the correct one for the local zone.
 - Change sheet numbering to start in SW corner.
 See figure:

 <img src="resource/matrix_sheet_cell_utm.svg" alt = "resource/matrix_sheet_cell_utm.svg" style="display: inline-block; margin: 0 auto; max-width: 640px">